 The Sauce Developer Blog

 I wanted to make note of a handful of APIs that are likely to be useful when building applications with React Native.
 If you’ve been wondering how to save and load data, check if a device is online or offline, know if your app is in the background or active for performance reasons, using geolocation capabilities, vibrations, animations and a few more, then keep reading.

 We’ve been investigating AWS IoT as a platform for our upcoming IoT projects.
 Here’s how we worked our way to a solution using Cognito User Pools.

 When I first joined Sauce, I didn’t know what to expect.
 I had a mental image of getting into a stereotypical office, with a suit-and-tie dress code, sitting up straight at my desk in my cubicle, executing code-monkey tasks, from 9 to 5, every single day.
 I wasn’t looking forward to leaving student life behind and getting into that monotonous lifestyle.
-Sauce has proven that my preconceptions did not apply to them, exceeding my expectations every step of the way.
-During the next short 80 thousand words essay I will go into detail on how they did it, so buckle up.
+But Sauce has proven that my preconceptions did not apply to them, exceeding my expectations every step of the way.

 We've been working with WebSockets for a while now and we've found the Phoenix Channel implementation to be really effective.

 One thing we haven't seen discussed on a huge level is security.

 I remember when I first came across lazy loading, I thought it was great, but it's so easy to end up with N+1 issues etc that it was refreshing when I realised Ecto didn't support it.